rroels/pinebook-pro-nvme-luks/README.md

 ## Step 11: Almost Done!

 That's it.
 Remove the SD card and reboot.
-Thanks to plymouth and the plymouth-encrypt hook you should be greeted with a nice password prompt:
+Thanks to plymouth and the plymouth-encrypt hook you should be greeted with a nice graphical password prompt:

 ![password prompt](screenshot.jpg?raw=true "Password Prompt")